Two Days in Florence: Top Sights You Can’t Miss

 To wrap up your two days in Florence, visit Piazzale Michelangelo for panoramic views.
 From here, you’ll get a breathtaking view of Florence, including the Duomo and Ponte Vecchio.
 Enjoy the sunset as it lights up the city’s skyline.

-While two days in Florence gives you a good amount of time to see the major attractions, you can maximize your visit by joining the Florence in a Day Tour.
-This 5-hour guided experience covers many of the city’s top highlights, allowing you to skip the lines and make the most of your time.
+While two days in Florence gives you a good amount of time to see the major attractions, you can maximize your Italian adventure by joining the Rome to Florence & Tuscany 2 day Tour.
+This guided experience covers many of the city’s top highlights, allowing you to skip the lines and make the most of your time.

-With a knowledgeable guide leading the way, the tour ensures that you don’t miss any important sites while also providing fascinating insights into Florence’s art and history.
-It’s an excellent way to enhance your two-day experience in this remarkable city.
+With a knowledgeable guide leading the way, the tour ensures that you don’t miss any important sites while also providing fascinating insights into the art and history of the area.
+It’s an excellent way to enhance your holiday in Italy.

 FAQs: Two Days in Florence